rlitoncs/snake-server/README.md

 ## Instructions

+In order to play the game, both server side and client side need to be installed.

-To play the game, one needs to implement a game client.
-Here is the example solution code for the client I have implemented which can be [found here](https://github.com/rlitoncs/snake-client)
+The link to installing the client side for Snake can be [found here](https://github.com/rlitoncs/snake-client)

-## Installation
+You are now ready to install the server side!

 ### Clone from repository